Lifestyle

 Each actor muscled up for the movie to play real life heroes Diana Nyad - who swum from Cuba to Florida - and Bonnie Stoller.
 This movie is on Citro's age-positive movie list - give it a watch and enjoy.

-Left to right: NYAD director Elizabeth Chai Vasarhelyi, Annette Bening as Diana Nyad, Jodie Foster as Bonnie Stoll, the real Diana Nyad, the reaL Bonnie Stoll, Rhys Ifans as John Bartlett the navigator and director Jimmy Chin on the set of NYAD.
+Left to right: NYAD director Elizabeth Chai Vasarhelyi, Annette Bening as Diana Nyad, Jodie Foster as Bonnie Stoll, the real Diana Nyad, the real Bonnie Stoll, Rhys Ifans as John Bartlett the navigator and director Jimmy Chin on the set of NYAD.
 Cr.
 Kimberley French/Netflix ©2023

 Nyad tells an epic true story of the physical, mental and financial obstacles Diana Nyad - played by Bening - and her coach and best friend Bonnie Stoll - played by Foster - overcame to swim from Cuba to Florida.